Submit your application by February 15, 2021 to be considered for Seminar scholarships

-The review of applications will be done on a rolling basis, beginning November 1, 2015.
+The review of applications will be done on a rolling basis, beginning November 1, 2020.
 Completed applications (i.e., ALL pre-decision materials) will be reviewed and decisions made within two weeks of completion.
-Only 60 candidates can be accepted, and acceptances will be based primarily upon the academic profiles of the applicants: college courses completed to date, grades received, especially in courses related to the subjects an applicant wishes to study at Oxford, letter(s) of recommendation, and applicants' personal statements of interests.
+Most years 50 candidates can be accepted, and acceptances will be based primarily upon the academic profiles of the applicants: college courses completed to date, grades received, especially in courses related to the subjects an applicant wishes to study at Oxford, letter(s) of recommendation, and applicants' personal statements of interests.

 Statement of Non-discrimination